 Vegan dairy-free cheese has come a long way from its early days of bland, rubbery textures.

-Whether you’re making your own cheese at home or trying out store-bought options, there’s a wide variety of vegan cheeses to satisfy any cheese lover’s cravings.
+Whether you’re making your own cheese at home or trying out store-bought options, there’s a wide range of vegan cheeses available to satisfy any cheese lover’s cravings.